 The Omaha Star Building at 2216 North 24th Street was built 1923, and originally listed on the National Register of Historic Places in 2007.
 Architect George Prinz designed Allen Jones’ mortuary in 1923.
 In 1938, it was bought by Mildred Brown and S. Edward Gilbert, her then-husband, to house their new African American owned, operated and focused newspaper called The Omaha Star.
-In 1943, they divorced and she became sole owner.
-Running the paper until she passed in 1989, it continues today.
-Along the way, the paper has championed positivity and civil rights.
-Ernie Chambers, Charles Washington, and Cathy Hughes are among its past employees.
 The Omaha Star is the longest operating Black-owned newspaper run by a woman in the United States.
 Learn more in my article, “A History of the Omaha Star Newspaper” here »

 Micklin Lumber Company

 The Micklin Lumber Company Building at 2109 North 24th Street was built early in the 1910s.
 The building was originally used as a hay dealer, and moved out to let Micklin moved there in 1921.
 Offering all services related to wood, including planing and more, they moved their business from North 21st and Clark Streets to North 24th Street and stayed there for two decades.
 In 1941, Micklin moved to their large home improvement facility at North 19th and Izard Streets.
 The Micklin Lumber Company building on North 24th was used as a planing factory into the 1960s and as a ceramics manufacturer in the 1980s.
 Today, it is home to Wilson Custom Design Tile.

 Skeet’s BBQ Ribs and Chicken at 2201 North 24th Street was built around 1955.
 Harold Whiteside opened Skeet’s that year after becoming a successful businessman.
-The building has remained the same since then, even with Whiteside’s important roles in North Omaha as a member of the NAACP, the Iroquois Lodge No. 92 (Elks Club) and Calvin Memorial Presbyterian Church.
-As a young man, he served in World War II as an Air Force corporal.
 Run by Whiteside’s apprentice David Deal for more than 45 years after he died, Deal passed away in 2019 and the restaurant closed permanently.
 Learn more in my article, “A History of Skeet’s Barbecue” here »

 United States Post Office Station A